Brad Feld: what founders need to know about recent changes in VC deal terms – TechCrunch

 Brad Feld: Yup, that’s right.
 That was at the Autodesk Lab if I remember correctly.

 Loizos: Yes.
 It’s good to hear your voice, and thank you for joining us on this call.
 We have a lot of readers who are big fans of yours that are on the line and are eager to learn about your book “Venture Deals” and your broader thoughts about the current state of the market.
 And that said, I know you only have so much time, so let’s dive first into the book.
-So ‘Wiley’, your publisher has just put out the fourth edition of this book “Venture Deals”, and it’s really easy to appreciate why.
+So Wiley, your publisher has just put out the fourth edition of this book “Venture Deals,” and it’s really easy to appreciate why.
 I was looking through it and it’s so incredibly useful about how venture deals come together and possible pitfalls to avoid.
 And given there are always new entrepreneurs emerging, it continues to be highly relevant.

 Can I ask you, so how do you go about updating a book like this, given that some things change and some things stay the same?